How to shape the future of farming?

 What is sustainable agriculture?

-Sustainable agriculture is the application of the sustainable development principles to agriculture: ensuring the production of food, wood and fibers while respecting the ecological, economic and social limits that ensure the durability of this production.
+Green agriculture is the application of the sustainable development principles to agriculture: ensuring the production of food, wood and fibers while respecting the ecological, economic and social limits that ensure the durability of this production.
 For instance, sustainable farming minimises the use of pesticides that can harm the health of farmers and consumers.

 Key principles are linked to sustainable agriculture: